Trident Seafoods to close Alaska plant for three weeks after COVID-19 outbreak

 Earlier this month, Unisea, another major processor based on the island of Unalaska, shut down due to an outbreak and is conducting mass testing of its workforce.
 The Seattle-based Ocean Peace, a factory trawler that harvests cod and other-bottom dwelling fish, also has an outbreak that has forced the vessel to leave the Unalaska port of Dutch Harbor and head to south-central Alaska to quarantine.

 The outbreaks come at a time when North Pacific seafood industry officials — and their medical consultants — have been urging state public health officials to make vaccines available to processing workers as well as fishing crews.
 They say they have made extensive efforts through quarantines, masking and social distancing to curb the virus.
-But there is an urgent need to provide vaccine protection for these workers, many of whom are minorities, may live shoreside in multi-generational families and are put at high risk if they should become sick with the virus on ships or remote plants.
+But there is an urgent need to provide vaccine protection for these workers, many of whom are minorities, may live shoreside in multigenerational families and are put at high risk if they should become sick with the virus on ships or remote plants.

 “We have done everything we can.
-But there is so much community spread out there,” said Dr. Ann Jarris, chief executive of Discovery Health, who has consulted for Trident.
+But there is so much community spread out there,” said Dr. Ann Jarris, M.D., chief executive of Discovery Health, who has consulted for Trident.

 Trident’s Moreland said that the Akutan facility, which is operated as a closed campus with bunkhouse accommodations, currently has some 700 employees.
 The plant is scheduled to swell to 1,400 workers to process the winter harvest, but Trident currently is holding off on sending additional workers there.